 THE SOCIAL BEAVER

-An undergraduate guide to the Massachusetts Institute of Technology published for the Class of 1968
+An undergraduate guide to the Massachusetts Institute of Technology published for the Class of 1969

+C 1 M TE - NI TS 6 1 1 10

-CONTENTS Introduction page 3
+Introduction 2

 Technology Community Association 5

+Student Center 9

+Student Government 17

-Activities 9
+Activities 27

-Athletics 57
+Athletics 73

-Living Groups 67

 Around M.I.T.
-81
+85

+Living Groups 95

-Girls' Schools 89
+Girls' Schools 109

-Recreation 107
+Recreation 131

 Religion at M.I.T.
-133

-STAFF Editor: Joseph C. Lambert, Jr. '66; Contributors: Peter J. Ackoff '66, ernest w.
-Ascherman '67, peter m. cukor '66, John M. Davis '66, frank s. mc aninch '66, michael s.
-Rosenblum '67, and paul m.
-Ruby '66.

-PUBLISHED
+155

+STAFF Editor: ERNEST W. ASCHERMAN '67; Division Chairmen: RICHARD G. HOFF '67, DONALD A. MATTES '67, DOUGLAS G. MILLER '68, JOHN J. RITSKO '67, PETER P. STANCAVAGE, PAUL C. TAYLOR '68, and RALPH E. WILLIAMS '67.

-by the Technology Community Association, Walker Memorial, M.I.T., with the cooperation of the M.I.T.
+PUBLISHED by the Technology Community Association, Student Center, M.I.T., with the cooperation of the M.I.T.
 Office of Publications.

 A NOTE FROM THE EDITOR

 The Social Beaver is an activities handbook.
-For those freshmen who are receiving it, it is a guide to the extracurricular activity at M.I.T.
-For the upperclassmen, it is an expansion of the Social Beaver you received as a freshmen, and it is meant to serve as a reference book.
+For the incoming freshmen receiving it, The Social Beaver is a guide to the extracurricular undergraduate life and its institutions.
+Primary emphasis is given to the opening of the new Student Center, as this will in the future be the focus of activities life.
+It will be the gathering place of students and the showplace of the Institute.

-We would like to extend sincere thanks to Life magazine for the photo on the cover.
-I am also deeply indebted to the Harvard Crimson and the Guide to Graduate Life for contributions to the restaurant section.
-I would also like to extend sincere personal thanks to my section heads, Peter Ackoff, Peter Cukor, Michael Rosenblum, Ernest Ascherman, and Frank McAninch for their hard work and their great contributions.
+We would like to extend sincere thanks to The Tech for providing most of the pictures used in this volume.
+I am also deeply indebted to the Harvard Crimson for their contributions concerning restaurants.
+All this could not have been done but for the fine work of Richard Hoff, Don Mattes, Doug Miller, John Ritsko, Pete Stancavage, Paul Taylor, and Ted Williams, to whom I give my greatest thanks.

-JOSEPH C. LAMBERT, '66 Editor-in-Chief

-The maps in the 1964 Social Beaver are by courtesy of Harvard University (pages 92-93), Wellesley College (page 97), The Boston Globe (page 109), General Drafting Co. © (pages 112-113), and Rand McNally & Co. © (pages 118-119).
+Trnie

+ERNEST W. ASCHERMAN, '67 Editor-in-Chief

-TO THE CLASS OF 1968
+TO THE CLASS OF 1969

-Let me be the nth person to extend to you of the Class of 1968 congratulations on your acceptance to M.I.T. and wish you the best of luck during your years here.
-You will be arriving here, perhaps, with some misgivings about the rigors of academic life at the Institute.
-Yet difficulties do have a way of dissolving as you meet them.
+Let me take this opportunity to extend to you of the Class of 1969 congratulations on your acceptance to M.I.T. and wish you the best of luck during your years here.
+Perhaps you have some misgivings about the rigors of academic life at the Institute.
+Difficulties do have a way of dissolving, though, as you meet them.

-Let me emphasize that there is a great deal more to M.I.T. than "tooling," seeing the light of day only to make a class or to take a quiz.
-From life on campus, from association with our cosmopolitan society, and from the vast scope and range of extracurricular activities can and will come some of the richest and most rewarding experiences of your life.
-I hope that you will make the most of these infinite social and cultural opportunities on the campus and throughout the Greater Boston area.
+As you look through The Social Beaver at the activities and athletics on campus and at the opportunities for recreation and entertainment in the Boston area, it will become obvious that there is more to life at M.I.T. than the hard work required for the academic excellence maintained here.
+It is the purpose of The Social Beaver to serve as a guide and as a reference to these more pleasant aspects of life at the Institute both in your first year here and throughout the years that follow.
+From life on campus, from association with our cosmopolitan community and from the vast scope and range of extracurricular activities will come some of the richest and most rewarding experiences of your life.

 The Social Beaver has been prepared through student interest and with the student point of view in mind.
-The book is meant not only as a guide to you, the incoming students, but as a reference for the entire undergraduate body.
 I think that you and every other student will find it invaluable during your stay at M.I.T.
-I commend the book to you most heartily.

-Best of Luck in the coming year:
+Best of luck in the coming year:

-JOHN M. DAVIS, '66 President, Technology Community Association.
+P.C.
+Lendsey

+PAUL C. LINDSEY, JR. President Technology Community Association